DavidCoteFun/AcademicCollabs/README.md

 ## SAITS

-Code repository for paper "SAITS: Self-Attention-based Imputation for Time Series", submitted to NeurIPS (2021).
+Code repository for paper "SAITS: Self-Attention-based Imputation for Time Series", submitted to NeurIPS (2021) and implemented with pyTorch.

 https://github.com/WenjieDu/SAITS